hipyhop/LG201/README.md

 ```

 **Note:** for speed, this registry is not configured securely and is not production-ready in this form.
 In a real-world scenario, the registry should be secured with TLS and require authentication if it's externally accessible.

+## Task 1

+This is the solution to task 2, to see the solution to task 1 checkout tag `task1` in this repository.

+Alternatively you can view it in the browser here [https://github.com/hipyhop/LG201/tree/task1](https://github.com/hipyhop/LG201/tree/task1).

 ## Solution